No3Mc/Parkie/README.md

 Parkie/Core/routes/CustDev

-In order to run everything please run the start.bat.
+In order to run everything please run the start.bat after changing the location of Core.py.

 start.bat location: